 - to carry out reviews and audits of its practices and processes;

-- to develop and provide statistical information for the purpose of human resource planning and demographic, research and other studies including providing that information to the Ministry of Health and Long-Term Care and other appropriate agencies;
+- to develop and provide statistical information for the purpose of human resource planning and demographic, research and other studies including providing information to the Ministry of Health and Long-Term Care and other appropriate agencies;

-- to review prospective candidates for individuals to be retained, elected or appointed to administer the Legislation and retain or appoint such persons;
+- to review prospective candidates for individuals to be retained, elected or appointed to administer the Legislation and to retain or appoint such persons;

 - to administer or enforce the Legislation.